Volunteer Expectations,

 Respect Boundaries and Policies

-Follow the rules set by WRM staff.
+Follow the rules set by WRM and any direction you receive from staff members.
 Trust that these rules are in place to ensure the safety and dignity of everyone, as well as the proper running of WRM.

 Interacting with Residents and Community Members